jschwarze/manifold-example/README.md

 1. JSON Schema Manifold
 1. Properties Manifold
 1. String Templating

-To see, how it could be used, see [MainApp.java](src/main/java/de/grayc/example/manifold/MainApp.java) for examples.
+To see, how it could look inside your code, see [MainApp.java](src/main/java/de/grayc/example/manifold/MainApp.java) for examples.
 ## How
 1. Install IntelliJ plugin for Manifold and restart IDE
 1. Create empty maven project